Seahawks injuries: Tyler Lockett practices, Jadeveon Clowney out again, Ed Dickson reportedly back to IR

 As for Lockett, being able to practice on at least a limited basis for a second straight day is a good sign as he recovers from the lower leg contusion he suffered against the 49ers that forced him to stay in a Bay Area hospital for two nights following the game.

 “He’s doing a nice job,’’ offensive coordinator Brian Schottenheimer said following practice.
-“He’s working his way through it but hopefully he’ll put together another goo day tomorrow and hopefully he’ll be able to go.’’
+“He’s working his way through it but hopefully he’ll put together another good day tomorrow and hopefully he’ll be able to go.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.